-Air Seychelles, the national airline of the Republic of Seychelles, presented 56 staff with long-service awards last night in recognition of their outstanding dedication to the airline.
+Air Seychelles, the national airline of the Republic of Seychelles, presented 52 staff with long-service awards last night in recognition of their long service with the airline.

 The special awards ceremony took place in the VIP Lounge at the airport where the staff, who have all been with the company for over 10 to 40 years, were thanked for their years of service.

-The group came from various airline departments including Ground Operations, Quality and Safety, Information Technology, Cabin Operations, Flight Operations, Procurement and Supply Chain, Revenue Management, Sales and Distribution, Planning and Finance, Human Resources, Technical Operations and Cargo.
+The group came from various airline departments including Ground Operations, Quality and Safety, Cabin Operations, Flight Operations, Procurement and Supply Chain, Guest Services, Revenue Management, Sales and Distribution, Planning and Finance, Human Resources, Technical Operations and Cargo.

-During the evening, Ellen Jack, Human Resources Manager at Air Seychelles, was one of the staff honoured for working at the airline for 40 years.
+Riard Balette, Manager Technical Quality and Safety at Air Seychelles, was amongst one of the staff honoured for working at the airline for 30 years.

-George Desaubin, Ramp Service Manager in Ground Operations, was recognised for more than 25 years of service at Air Seychelles last night.
+Ropatra Gonthier, Performance Standard and Training Manager in Guest Services, was recognized for more than 10 years of service at Air Seychelles.